pypa/packaging.python.org/source/specifications/core-metadata.rst

 - October 2025: Clarified that ``License-Expression`` applies to the containing distribution file and not the project itself.

+- January 2026: Replaced outdated direct reference to :pep:`508` with a reference to :ref:`dependency-specifiers`.

 ----

 ..
 [1] reStructuredText markup: